Non-local resources for error correction in quantum LDPC codes: Conclusion and outlook

-We numerically tested the effect of circuit level noise for codes generated by \(h(x) = 1 + x + x^2\).
-For a hardware-agnostic error model, we achieved a threshold ranging between $0.84\%-0.60\% $ for corresponding values of cooperativity in the range $9.85 \times 10^6-4.72 \times 10^4$.
-For the custom error model the threshold values were between 0.8\% - 0.53\% and the cooperativity ranged from $1.1\times 10^7-6.2 \times 10^4$.
+We numerically tested the effect of circuit-level noise for codes generated by \(h(x) = 1 + x + x^2\).
+For a hardware-agnostic error model, we achieved a threshold ranging between $0.84\%-0.60\%$ for corresponding values of cooperativity in the range $9.85 \times 10^6-4.72 \times 10^4$.
+For the custom error model, the threshold values were between 0.8\% - 0.53\%, and the cooperativity ranged from $1.1\times 10^7-6.2 \times 10^4$.
 A logical failure rate of \(10^{-9}\) can be achieved with a cooperativity of approximately \(10^6\), by increasing the two-qubit gate fidelity to 99.96\%.
-However, we struggled to perform simulations for bigger codes which are listed in Table~\ref{tab:big codes}.
-We observed the \texttt{Sinter} package used for performing Monte-Carlo samplings possibly causes memory leakage.
-Due to which the memory usage per core starts to increase over time and the code ultimately crashes due to memory error.
-We tried to sample without using \texttt{Sinter} and found the memory usage per core stays constant over time but ends up taking longer time than using \texttt{Sinter} package.
+Recent experimental work coupling Rydberg atoms to microwave cavities \cite{Schuster:2020, kumar2023quantum} has achieved single atom cooperativities of $C\approx 2.2 \times 10^4$, which is not far from the requirements found in our work.
+For lifted product codes, we observe a pseudo-threshold in the range of \( 0.3\% - 0.4\% \).
+Remarkably, logical errors are suppressed to approximately \( 10^{-12} \) when the two-qubit gate error is around \( 4 \times 10^{-4} \), a value that is within reach of current technological capabilities \cite{chang2023high}.
+However, we struggled to perform simulations for larger codes, involving a lot of physical qubits, listed in Table~\ref{tab:big codes}.
+We observed that the \texttt{Sinter} package used to perform Monte Carlo sampling possibly causes memory leakage, because memory usage per core starts to increase over time and the code eventually crashes due to memory error.
+We tried to sample without using the \texttt{Sinter} package and found that the memory usage per core remains constant over time but ends up taking longer than using the \texttt{Sinter} package.

-We also proposed a tri-layer architecture to efficiently parallelize stabilizer measurements, enabling a complete error correction cycle to be performed in \(2(2n-1)\) time steps, where \(n\) represents the \([n,k]\) classical code underlying the hypergraph product code.
-It makes efficient use of the cavity arrangements and also make parralelization of stabilizer measurements possible.
+We also proposed a tri-layer architecture to efficiently parallelize stabilizer measurements, enabling a complete error correction cycle to be performed in \(2(2n-1)\) time steps, where \(n\) represents the \([n,k]\) classical code underlying the hypergraph product and the lifted product code.
+It makes efficient use of the cavity arrangements and also makes parallelization of stabilizer measurements possible.
+We became aware of a recent work where a four-qubit logical GHZ state was prepared with each logical qubit encoded in a non-local HGP code on a trapped-ion platform \cite{hong2024entangling}.

+In our setup, performing computations with a $[[N,K,D]]$ code requires $3N$ physical qubits (roughly).
+Recent experimental advancements have demonstrated the ability to control up to $10,000$ Rydberg atoms \cite{Bohorquez_2023}.
+For \(N \sim 3000\), utilizing HGP codes, we can achieve \(K \sim 100-120\) and \(D \sim 10-15\).
+In contrast, using LP codes, it is possible to achieve \(K \sim 100\) with only \(N=714\) and \(D \leq 16\).
+Moreover, the LP codes can potentially support even higher numbers of logical qubits if the number of physical qubits is increased to \(3000\).
+Note that if we deploy redundification we will need more physical qubits than estimated here.